How to Lose Weight Working From Home?

 Even if you had a desk job before the pandemic, working at home doesn’t give you the same opportunity to move your body.
 But this is not something you should feel guilty about.
 The reality is that most of us are not meeting the weekly exercise recommendations since the pandemic came into the picture.

-According to a research study conducted by a team at the University of California, San Francisco, our step counts were significantly lower early in the pandemic and have not yet returned to baseline before Covid-19 hit.
+According to a research study conducted by a team at the University of California, San Francisco, our step counts were significantly lower early in the pandemic and had not yet returned to baseline before Covid-19 hit.

-The Physical Activity Guidelines for Americans recommends that adults should get 150 minutes of moderate-intensity activity (think fast-paced walking) each week with 2 days of muscle strengthening activity (focusing on all major muscle groups ).
+The Physical Activity Guidelines for Americans recommends that adults should get 150 minutes of moderate-intensity activity (think fast-paced walking) each week with 2 days of muscle-strengthening activity (focusing on all major muscle groups ).

 Some of us may be hitting this goal already while others may struggle if they live a more sedentary lifestyle.
 But have no fear!
 There are several easy tips you can follow while working from home to help you increase your body movement and ultimately feel more energized throughout the day.

 Take a break every hour.
 Make it a habit to step away from your computer and desk space each hour you are working.
-Whether you take a bathroom break, refill your water glass or stretch your legs, your body and brain needs a change of scenery.
+Whether you take a bathroom break, refill your water glass or stretch your legs, your body and brain need a change of scenery.
 A quick routine break will also make you feel more refreshed and focused for your next work task.

 Stand and stretch.
 This is something so simple but many of us may not even be thinking about it throughout the day.
 Right before each hour break, stand up and stretch your arms, back, legs, and anywhere else you like.
 Stretching wakes up your body and works on your muscles’ flexibility.